Resources » Latest Blogs

 A joined up, and integrated approach will deliver better outcomes to those using health and social care services, enable services to be more proactive and effective, ensure that people receive the right care in the right place in a timely manner, reduce the burden on services and save lives.

-Today’s successes are just the start of the journey to delivering integrated services, but we cannot stop there.
-Data awareness, data sharing, and the use of technology to support decision-making will become the ‘norm’ rather than the exception.
-So, it is imperative that we support the NHS and social care by removing obstacles and championing those living and working within these sectors.
+Today's successes are just the start of the journey to delivering integrated services, but we cannot stop there.
+Data awareness, data sharing, and the use of technology to support decision-making will become the 'norm' rather than the exception.
+So, we must support the NHS and social care by removing obstacles and championing those living and working within these sectors.

 November 25, 2022